 RVC will provide you with an itemized billing statement of all costs incurred.
 The season cost includes all of the coaching fees, administrative fees, travel expenses (hotel, rental car, flights), etc. An unforeseen cost that is not included would be late charges that might be applied to your account when necessary.

 Other costs that you should take into account would be parents’ personal expenses for gas (driving to tournaments) or food for the player to eat, etc. These minimal costs happen in any activity.

 Our other opportunity is to assist with court set-up/tear-down for a RVC-hosted tournament during the year.
 Players participate in court set-up for RVC-hosted tournaments as a way to receive reimbursement to their accounts.
 A team may choose to work the tournament on Martin Luther King weekend (in January) or Memorial Day weekend by performing court setup (on Thursday before the weekend) AND court tear-down (Monday after the weekend) at the Great Richmond Convention Center.
-Participating in both of these will earn the $100 fundraising part of their registration fee reimbursed to their account.
+Participating in set-up/tear-down earns the player a $60 credit onto their account.